New Strides Gained in Diagnosis and Treatment of Lung Cancer

 "With this new technique, we can start therapy the very next day as opposed to a week or two later," says Dr. Lackner.
 "In the past, we would have to wait for the biopsy results, followed by an outpatient surgery procedure to stage the tumor."
 At the time of the diagnosis, Dr. Lackner says they can also perform an endobronchial ultrasound, a procedure that can be performed during the bronchoscopy to stage the lung cancer.
 "It allows us to view regions of the lungs and surrounding chest area that have traditionally required more invasive surgical procedures to evaluate," says Dr. Lackner.
 "If the lymph nodes are negative but the tumor is positive for cancer, we can perform surgery to remove the cancer at the same time.
 No one else in the area is doing it this way."

-The Nebraska Medical Center lung cancer team also treats some of the sickest and most complicated patients that other hospitals won't treat.
+Nebraska Medicine lung cancer team also treats some of the sickest and most complicated patients that other hospitals won't treat.
 "Because of our experience and dedicated expertise, we are comfortable treating the elderly as well as high-risk patients who have had other complications like heart disease, lung disease or other medical problems."

 "We're the only ones in the area who routinely perform surgery on stage III lung cancer patients after chemotherapy and radiation," he says.
 "We also have an active program for performing minimally invasive lobectomies and segmentectomies."